spatie/typescript-transformer/docs/dtos/transforming-dtos.md

         return array_values($class->getProperties(ReflectionProperty::IS_PUBLIC));
     }

-    protected function getClassPropertyProcessors(): array
+    protected function typeProcessors(): array
     {
         return [
-            new ReplaceDefaultTypesClassPropertyProcessor(
+            new ReplaceDefaultsTypeProcessor(
-                $this->config->getClassPropertyReplacements()
+                $this->config->getDefaultTypeReplacements()
             ),
-            new DtoCollectionClassPropertyProcessor(),
+            new LaravelCollectionTypeProcessor(),
-            new ApplyNeverClassPropertyProcessor(),
+            new DtoCollectionTypeProcessor(),
         ];
     }
 }
 ```

 First of all, `canTransform` still returns `true` if a transformer can handle the type conversion.
-In this specific example, we created a transformer that will only transform DTOs from our `spatie/data-transfer-object` package.
+In this specific example, we created a transformer that will only transform DTOs extending from our `spatie/data-transfer-object` package.
 We've also overwritten the `resolveProperties` method to not exclude static properties.

-As you can see, we're defining some `ClassPropertyProcessors`.
+As you can see, we're defining some `TypeProcessors`.
 These processors will be used to replace the type of a property with a more primitive version and will run before any missing symbols are replaced.
-[You can read more about class property processors here](https://docs.spatie.be/typescript-transformer/v1/dtos/class-property-processors/).
+[You can read more about type processors here](https://docs.spatie.be/typescript-transformer/v2/dtos/changing-types-with-type-processors/).

 When creating your own `DtoTransformer`, do not forget to register it in your configuration!